Rostlab/nalaf/README.md

 * `example_annotate.py` for a simple example of annotation with a pre-trained model for proteins extraction:
   * `python3 example_annotate.py -p 15878741 12625412`
-  * `python3 example_annotate.py -s "This is c.A1003G an example` # see issue https://github.com/Rostlab/nalaf/issues/159
+  * `python3 example_annotate.py -s "This is c.A1003G an example"` # see issue https://github.com/Rostlab/nalaf/issues/159
   * `python3 example_annotate.py -d resources/example.txt` # see issue https://github.com/Rostlab/nalaf/issues/159